The Springfield Connection: Cultural references

 The title, as well as Herman's illegal activities, are references to the 1971 film The French Connection.
 The couch gag, a parody of the gun barrel sequence in the James Bond films, shows some similarities to that of Sean Connery's own gun barrel sequences.
 Several references are made to the 1980s police drama Hill Street Blues: the briefing scene at the police station is similar and the background and end credits music, are parodies of the show's theme.
 Marge appears on an episode of COPS, and McGriff the dog is a reference to McGruff the Crime Dog, a US police public relations figure.
 Additionally, Marge's training sequences features homages to Police Academy (1984), Bullitt (1968), and Speed (1994).
-Marge's difficulties in scaling the wall in the police academy's obstacle course references An Officer and a Gentleman, where the lone female cadet had similar issues.
+Marge's difficulties in scaling the wall in the police academy's obstacle course references An Officer and a Gentleman (1982), where the lone female cadet had similar issues.
 The Springfield Pops play the theme to the Star Wars films at an outdoor venue attended by Homer and Marge, and Homer mistakenly believes that the theme's composer John Williams is dead, complaining: "Laser effects, mirrored balls—John Williams must be rolling around in his grave!".
-Annoyed at Marge for becoming a police officer, Homer draws a line across the floor and says he is acting "a la I Love Lucy." referenced to the television sitcom I Love Lucy from the 1950s.
+Annoyed at Marge for becoming a police officer, Homer draws a line across the floor and says he is acting "a la I Love Lucy." referenced to the television sitcom I Love Lucy.
 Homer said to Herman that Calvin Klein, Gloria Vanderbilt and Antoine Bugle Boy are victims of the counterfeit jeans ring.